There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 That’s just the on-site experience, but speed is also an important ranking factor in SEO and can help you gain an edge over competitors when you’re trying to show higher for key terms.
 In fact, it’s been important since 2010 when Google told us so.

-In competitive industries, every little bit matters to driving greater revenue!
+In competitive industries, every little bit matters to driving greater revenue – and having one of the slowest websites can be particularly damaging.

 You can get the main ideas here, but to learn more details you’ll want to keep scrolling!